michaelg68/tulip/README.md

 # tulip
-some demo project to learn git with Masha
+#some demo project to learn git with Masha
+print("Hello father")